-9. Zygosity diagnosis (Do the twin pairs last a pod?
+9. Zygosity diagnosis (Do the twin pairs look as alike as two peas in a pod?
 Is it hard for strangers to tell them apart? etc.)

 The questionnaire was pre-tested in the Kumasi Metropolis before large-scale administration.
 Most of the questionnaires were completed through face-to-face personal interviews.